Our firm has clients located in nearly 70 countries all over the world!

 In the State of Florida, sales taxes are paid on all income received for rentals of Real Estate, regardless if it is a short-term or long-term rental.
 This tax is generally deducted from your income and paid by your management company monthly.
 Tourist development taxes are only paid on rental income from short-term rentals in the State of Florida, and is also deducted from your income and paid by your management company on a monthly basis.

-To summarize, if you are a foreign national selling US real property, there is a mandatory 15% withholding tax assessed on the gross sales price of the property.
-You can apply for an early refund of this tax by applying for a Withholding Certificate.
+To summarize, if you are a foreign national selling US real property, there is a mandatory 15% estimated capital gains withholding tax assessed on the gross sales price of the property.
+You can apply for an early full or partial refund of this tax by applying for a Withholding Certificate.
 If no Withholding Certificate is applied for, the 15% must be submitted to the IRS within 20 days of the date of sale.
 The taxpayer can apply for a refund of this tax when he/she files their next US Income tax return, showing the sale of the property, and calculating any actual capital gains tax.

 For more information regarding FIRPTA, see the link below:

-The IRS states that, “IRS issues ITINs to help individuals comply with the U.S. tax laws, and to provide a means to efficiently process and account for tax returns and payments for those not eligible for Social Security Numbers (SSNs)”, the US equivalent of the ITIN.
+The IRS states that, “IRS issues ITINs to help individuals comply with the U.S. tax laws, and to provide a means to efficiently process and account for tax returns and payments for those not eligible for Social Security Numbers (SSNs)”, the US person equivalent of the ITIN.

 Beginning 2016, some ITINs have started expiring and will require renewing in order to receive a tax refund or to take advantage of certain tax credits.
 If your ITIN has the middle digits between 70-88, 90-92, or 94-99, and was issued prior to 2013, or you haven't filed a tax return in the past three years, it'll need to be renewed.

 For more information on the ITIN, see the link below: